Papers

 Introduction

-The paper investigates the ability of LLMs to generate text that reflects the views of individuals corresponding to specific personas, with a focus on incongruous personas.
+The study investigates the ability of LLMs to generate text that reflects the views of individuals corresponding to specific personas, with a focus on incongruous personas.
 These are multifaceted personas wherein one trait decreases the likelihood of the other traits according to human survey data.
 The analysis highlights the LLMs' challenge in accurately steering towards such non-stereotypical personas, resulting in a tendency to default to stereotypical stances.
 Figure 1

 Figure 1: The process by which we construct personas from human data to evaluate LLM steerability.
 We find that LLMs are less steerable towards incongruous personas.